Snowflake-Labs/sf-samples/samples/streamlit-in-snowflake/snowflake-telemetry/README.md

 - `db.user` does not capture the app viewer.
 Current workaround: Set `st.experimental_user.user_name` in your events manually.
 - Events take a few minutes to propagate to event table starting when the app session is closed.
 - You can record only 128 events per app session.
-- `TRACE_LEVEL` and `LOG_LEVEL` parameters cannot be set at Streamlit object level, only schema or session.
+- `TRACE_LEVEL` and `LOG_LEVEL` parameters cannot be set at Streamlit object level - only account, database or schema.